Early Spring- Générosité de Glace, Bounty of Ice (Outdated, Pending Review)

 Late Autumn- Fletchingcrest

 As the lean days of ice and snow approach, Luisant will rely ever more on meat and what herbs grow in winter for a source of food.
 The gatherers and hunters of the village take this responsibility seriously, and as winter grows near, the hunters train and hone their skills, ensuring that they will be ready to provide for their community when the wolves howl near the door and the deer grow lean and few.
 Thus, in the last days of autumn, the hunters prepare for winter.
-Some exercise physically in groups, some spar, and some clear undergrowth and twigs that might allow prey to escape when the snow comes.
+This is done traditionally with a training game that pits the hunters of the town into teams against each other trying to steal a token or flag from the other teams territory.
+While the Beastwise prepare the game and act as team leaders, anyone in town is encouraged to participate to make the game larger.

 Failure: Weakness in the community will make surviving the winter more difficult